 What is Health Services?

 Health Services is an acute care clinic for minor illness and injuries.
-We are staffed by a Nurse Practitioner, who is the Director of Health Services; LPN; and four ECU nursing students.
+We are staffed by two LPNs; and five ECU nursing students.
+We also have a physician here daily from 11:30 a.m. to 1 p.m.
+Appointments are necessary with our physician.
+All other visits are walk-ins.
 Health Services is here to provide the students of East Central University with confidential, quality health care at the onset of illness or injury and educate students regarding the prevention of and protection from disease.
 Student fees cover the cost of visits.
-Health Services hours are Monday-Thursday 8:00am-5:00pm and Friday 8:00am-4:00pm.
+Health Services hours are Monday-Thursday 8:00am-5: 00 pm and Friday 8:00am-4: 00 pm.
+We stop taking patients 30 minutes before closing.

 What should my child do if injured or feeling ill?